COMPILED BY REV. DR. CLYDE B. WALTON

 Hatred of anyone but bitter white Southerners like themselves was the founding principle of the Ku Klux Klan.
 Hiding behind white robes and hoods, Klansmen made nightly raids on black communities, destroying, stealing and killing as they saw fit.
 Henry learned to sleep lightly so he would hear the horses coming.

-he was aroused by the sound of running horses.
+Late one night, he was aroused by the sound of running horses.
 He quickly gathered his family and all nine of them took refuge under the house.
 Klansmen broke in the door but found nothing worth stealing nor anyone to torment.
 They never suspected that Henry had meat, corn, flour, lard and sugar stored in a cave that ran between the house and the wood pile or that nine souls lay dead still right under their feet.
 The Klansmen passed directly over them without realizing it.
 They left without taking anything or hurting anyone.
 When he was sure they had ridden on, he brought his family out of hiding.

 The Great Tragedy